iposton/angular-material-dynamic-list/readme.md

 ### Description
 This [application](https://my-lessons.herokuapp.com/) is made with angular.js (version 1.5.8) and the most current version of angular-material.
 This SPA app is hosted for free on heroku (cloud application platform).
 The data is served by firebase which is a cloud based db.
 In this readme I will give you step by step how to deploy an angular app to heroku and add your data to firebase.
 Then I will instruct how to consume the api within your angular app.
 This app uses the most modern way to build angular apps by using components/directives in the index.html to keep your code organized.

 Why this app may be worth following along.
 It's a nice way to share a list of content without having to scroll.
 A compact easy user experience worth displaying a list of your favorite bands, or books, or favorite inventors.
 You will learn how to use angular and make directives.

+### You can learn this
+* Create angular directives for a clean modular app structure.
+* How to create Firebase User for authentication to protect writing data to the db.
+* Create, Udate, and Delete data using angulat-material $mdDialog (SPA approach).
+* Allow 1 like or dislike per session.
+* Customize the twitter share button to pull in selected data.

 This app is for beginners to make an app and host it for free so that the app is able to be shared with the world.
 It's fun!